cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 We can also extract resistance and capacitance for the metal interconnect and write this to a special `.spef` file and `.sdf` file.
-These files can be used for later timing and/or power analysis.
+These files can be used for later back-annotated gate-level simulation and/or power analysis.

 ```
 innovus> extractRC